lubiana/no-framework-tutorial/16-data-repository.md

 These small Model classes are one of my most favorite features in newer PHP-Versions, because they are almost as easy to create as an on-the-fly array but give us the great benefit of type safety as well as full code completion in our IDEs.
-There is a [great blogpost](https://stitcher.io/blog/evolution-of-a-php-object) that highlights how these kind of objects have evolved in PHP from version 5.6 to 8.1, as I personally first started writing proper php with 5.4 it really baffles me how far the language has evolved in these last years.
+There is a [great blogpost](https://stitcher.io/blog/evolution-of-a-php-object) that highlights how this kind of objects have evolved in PHP from version 5.6 to 8.1, as I personally first started writing proper php with 5.4 it really baffles me how far the language has evolved in these last years.

-Next we can define our interface for the repository, for our current usecase I see only two needed methods:
+Next we can define our interface for the repository, for our current use case I see only two needed methods:

 * get all pages
 * get one page by name